omarmalik710/conjugate-gradient/README.md

 # conjugate-gradient
-Parallel implementation of the conjugate gradient method using MPI
+Project done during the course "Parallel and Distributed Programming" at Uppsala University.
+Parallel implementation of the conjugate gradient method using MPI.